aws-samples/sample-oracle-modernization-accelerator/bin/application/sqlTransformTargetPgRules.md

 9. Anticipate and address potential issues that may arise from the conversion process.
 10. Ensure that the converted queries maintain equivalent functionality and performance characteristics.

-CRITICAL PROCESSING REQUIREMENTS - ABSOLUTE PROHIBITIONS:
+CRITICAL PROCESSING REQUIREMENTS - INDIVIDUAL FILE PROCESSING:
 🚫 STRICTLY FORBIDDEN ACTIONS:
-- NEVER use bulk processing, batch processing, or shell scripts
+- NEVER use bulk processing, batch processing, or shell scripts outside designated batch folders
-- NEVER use shell loops (for, while) or batch commands
+- NEVER use shell loops (for, while) or batch commands for multiple files
 - NEVER use wildcard patterns like *.xml in commands
 - NEVER use range patterns like [1-9]*.xml or similar
 - NEVER use commands like "ls file1*.xml file2*.xml"
-- NEVER process multiple files in a single command
+- NEVER process multiple files in a single command outside batch folder context
 - NEVER use "efficiently process remaining files" approach
 - NEVER use phrases like "process the rest efficiently" or "continue with remaining files"
 - NEVER use command-line tools like sed, awk, grep for bulk operations